elifesciences/elife-bot/docs/installation.md

 ```
 ps aux | grep python
 ```
-Some processes may be listed as <defunct>, or no processes are listed at all.
+Some processes may be listed as &lt;defunct&gt;, or no processes are listed at all.

 3. Restart the workers and deciders:
 ```